Masterpiece Story: Claude Monet, The Train in the Snow

-Claude Monet painted The Train In The Snow in 1875.
-The work wasn’t shown in Impressionist exhibition, but it reveals Monet’s attraction to the convergence of nature and technology, so typical not only for him but also for the artists of the circle.
-The train, with it’s power and speed gave him a constantly changing motif of ideal for artistic observations.
+Claude Monet painted The Train in the Snow in 1875.
+The work was not shown in the Impressionist exhibition, but it reveals Monet’s attraction to the convergence of nature and technology.
+This was typical not only for him but also for the artists of the Impressionist circle.
+The train, with its power and speed, gave Monet and his colleagues a constantly changing motif that was ideal for artistic observations.

 Train in the Snow is a bit different from other Monet paintings.
 It combines elements of color blending to create a solid image.
 Unlike Impression, Sunrise this work is more concrete, it clearly depicts an event and a location.
 The true stillness of the moment has been captured perfectly.
 The short brush strokes give texture to the wooden fence posts and to the smoke from the train.

 Placing the scene on a winter day helped to capture the specific sense of stillness.
 Not depicting the sun and grayish lighting gives this painting a timeless setting – as if the scene could happen at any time of the day.
 The blending of different grays and light blues gives the sky a feeling of more color than would normally be seen.
 Towards the vanishing point a small bright light can be seen, perhaps a lantern or a street light, signaling the arrival or departure of the train.

 The mood is truly melancholic.
 Here we are on a deep winter day, somewhere in the French province, leaving or entering the train for reasons known only to ourselves.
 Would you take this trip?

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.

 DailyArt Magazine needs your support.
 Every contribution, however big or small, is very valuable for our future.
 Thanks to it, we will be able to sustain and grow the Magazine.
 Thank you for your help!